-- Aus A5.1 An applicable financial reporting framework that may be used in preparing a financial report is represented by the Australian Accounting Standards issued by the Australian Accounting Standards Board (AASB), and relevant legislation, such as the Corporations Act 2001, for entities covered by that Act, or other relevant legislation that may be applicable to other entities. - A6.
-The requirements of the applicable financial reporting framework determine the form and content of the financial report.
-Although the framework may not specify how to account for or disclose all transactions or events, it ordinarily embodies sufficient broad principles that can serve as a basis for developing and applying accounting policies that are consistent with the concepts underlying the requirements of the framework. - A7.
+- Aus A5.1 An applicable financial reporting framework that may be used in preparing a financial report is represented by the Australian Accounting Standards issued by the Australian Accounting Standards Board (AASB), and relevant law, such as the Corporations Act 2001 (the Act) for entities covered by that Act, or other relevant law that may be applicable to other entities. - A6.
+The requirements of the applicable financial reporting framework determine the form and content of a financial report.
+Although the framework may not specify how to account for or disclose all transactions or events, it ordinarily embodies sufficient broad principles that can serve as a basis for developing and applying accounting policies that are consistent with the concepts underlying the requirements of the framework.

+- A7.
 Some financial reporting frameworks are fair presentation frameworks, while others are compliance frameworks.
-Financial reporting frameworks that encompass primarily the financial reporting standards established by an organisation that is authorised or recognised to promulgate standards to be used by entities for preparing and presenting an general purpose financial report are often designed to achieve fair presentation, for example, Australian Accounting Standards issued by the Australian Accounting Standards Board (AASB).

-- A8.
-The requirements of the applicable financial reporting framework also determine what constitutes a complete financial report.
+Financial reporting frameworks that encompass primarily the financial reporting standards established by an organisation that is authorised or recognised to promulgate standards to be used by entities for preparing a general purpose financial report are often designed to achieve fair presentation, for example, Australian Accounting Standards issued by the AASB. - A8.
+The requirements of the applicable financial reporting framework also determine what constitutes a financial report.
 In the case of many frameworks, a financial report is intended to provide information about the financial position, financial performance and cash flows of an entity.
-For such frameworks, a complete financial report would include a balance sheet; an income statement; a statement of changes in equity; a statement of cash flows; and related notes.
-For some other financial reporting frameworks, a single financial statement and the related notes might constitute a complete financial report:
+For such frameworks, a financial report would include a complete set of financial statements#, including the related notes, and an assertion statement by those responsible for the financial report.
+For some other financial reporting frameworks, a single financial statement and the related notes might constitute a financial report: - [Deleted by the AUASB.
+Refer Aus A8.1 and Aus A8.2] - Other examples of a single financial statement, each of which would include related notes, are a: - Balance sheet. - Statement of income or statement of operations. - Statement of retained earnings. - Statement of cash flows. $\circ$ - Statement of assets and liabilities that does not include owner's equity.

-- For example, the International Public Sector Accounting Standard (IPSAS), "Financial Reporting Under the Cash Basis of Accounting" issued by the International Public Sector Accounting Standards Board states that the primary financial statement is a statement of cash receipts and payments when a public sector entity prepares and presents its financial statements in accordance with that IPSAS.

-- Other examples of a single financial statement, each of which would include related notes, are a:

-- o Balance sheet.

-- Statement of income or statement of operations.

-- Statement of retained earnings.

-- Statement of cash flows.

-- Statement of assets and liabilities that does not include owner's equity.

-- Statement of changes in owners' equity.

-- Statement of revenue and expenses.

-- Statement of operations by product lines.